Visual SciComm Conference 2025

 Victoria will give a presentation of her nature-based artwork, which is focused on the effects of human activity on our environment, flora and fauna, and human beings.
 Her work has been influenced by dioramas in natural history museums and natural science illustrations in biology textbooks.
 She will be presenting her large scale public artwork, found object artwork that relates to nature, inflatable work about extinction, sculpture, painting and natural science illustration.

-Sarah Gagnon is the Creative Director and Director at Field Day Lab’s game studio, where she leads a team of artists making educational games.
+Sarah Gagnon is the Creative Director and Director at Field Day Lab’s game studio, where she leads a team of artists creating educational games.
 Inspired by visionaries like Mister Rogers, Sarah believes in creating media that meets kids where they are— by designing video games!
 She and her team care deeply about the way children experience the world, crafting games that honor kids’ perspectives and foster curiosity.
-Field Day’s gams are always free games and have reached millions of kids.
-Sarah draws on science illustration at every stage of development—from concept and research to the final product—helping the team explore and communicate the visual language of the material world.
+Field Day’s games are always free games and have reached millions of kids.
+Sarah draws on science illustration at every stage of development—from concept and research, to the final product—helping the team explore and communicate the visual language of the material world.

 Kristin Gjerdset is a professional artist and professor of art at Wisconsin Lutheran College, where she teaches painting, drawing, and art history.
 She also serves as the Schlueter Art Gallery manager, organizing exhibits throughout the year.